 Starting a compost pile

 Starting a compost pile is hard physical work and not for the faint-hearted; your own humus is without equal.
+There is an alternative; turn them into permanent raised beds.

 Nature retains the fertility of the earth by returning all dead plant and animal material to the soil.
 It is decomposed to humus by bacteria, microbes and earthworms.
-It is an entirely ordinary process but it can be hastened by starting a compost pile; millipedes, snails and a million tiny creepy-crawlies are to be found there too.
+It is an entirely ordinary process but it can be hastened by starting a compost pile; millipedes, snails and a billion tiny creepy-crawlies are to be found there too.

 Make a compost pile